We asked hundreds of SLPs what they wish they knew before their clinical fellowship (CF). Here are the common threads:

 4. If your supervisor doesn’t work with students like your caseload, ask if any other district SLPs would be open to answering caseload-specific questions for advice.

 5. You can get a mentor other than your supervisor.
 ASHA STEPS is a great way to find a mentor.
 They are open in February.
-An ASHA STEPS mentor may not be able to guide you through your CF year, but they would be able to talk to you about the next steps in your career.
+An ASHA STEPS mentor may not be able to guide you through your CF, but they would be able to talk to you about the next steps in your career.

 Your Speech Room (or Closet)